 Low-band 5G is more widely available, but delivers speeds about as good as 4G LTE.

 Mid-band 5G delivers better speed than Low-band, and supports much better coverage than mmWave, particularly indoors.

 mmWave 5G is the highest-frequency brand of 5G.
-This can deliver speeds topping 1Gbps, but it works only at limited range and doesn’t respond well indoors.
+This can deliver speeds topping 1Gbps, but it works only at limited range and does not respond well indoors.